Strategy

 Have email templates, blog post structures, and data visualization tools ready.
 When news breaks, you can focus on content, not formatting.

-Track how other startups successfully newsjack.
+Track how other startups successfully leverage emerging narratives.
 What angles work?
 Which journalists cover these stories?
 Learn from their wins and misses.

-Not every newsjacking attempt will land coverage, and that's okay.
+Not every attempt to leverage emerging narratives will land coverage, and that's okay.
 Track your success with these metrics:

 • Response rate: What percentage of journalists respond?